esplora/esplora/README.md

 # <img src=".github/logo.svg?sanitize=true" width="24" height="24" alt="Esplora"> Esplora - Easy Tracker Visits

 Esplora is an open-source package for Laravel with which you can easily collect visitor analytics.
+All analytic data about website visitors that the package contains and structures belong solely to the website owner.
 Don't sell your users!
 Use your own private storage.

 ## How It Works